FourU thermometer: Sigma factor cooperation

 Like other RNA thermometers, FourU is not solely responsible for temperature-dependent expression of its adjacent gene.
 Instead, it operates in conjunction with a sigma factor (σ^{32}) which is known to also regulate a number of other genes.
 Sigma factor-RNA thermometer combinations have been found to regulate other heat-shock genes (such as ibpA in E. coli) which has led to speculation of undiscovered RNA thermometers operating alongside sigma factor modules to regulate other related genes as an additional level of control.
 Further speculation suggests the simpler RNA thermometer method of gene regulation may have evolved prior to the more complex sigma factor transcription control.

 agsA function

 The agsA gene, which is regulated by FourU thermometers, was first discovered in Salmonella enterica.
 The protein coded for by this gene is a small heat shock protein (sHSP) which protects bacteria from irreversible aggregation of proteins and aids in their refolding.
-Mutant analysis confirmed the importance of agsA: a plasmid containing the gene and a promoter increased the survival rate of a thermosenstive mutant phenotype by remedying protein aggregation at high temperatures.
+Mutant analysis confirmed the importance of agsA: a plasmid containing the gene and a promoter increased the survival rate of a thermosensitive mutant phenotype by remedying protein aggregation at high temperatures.
 It has a similar function to the human chaperone α-crystallin.